Integrative Myofascial Bodywork

 What is Positional Release?

 Fascia--or the myofascial system--is essentially the thick, fibrous, "white stuff" that runs around, between, and through everything in our bodies: muscles, bones, organs, etc. It thickens to become the tendons and ligaments at junctures.
-Just like muscles, it can have trigger points, and tightness in one area can adversely affect other parts of the body.
+Just like muscles, it can have trigger points, and tightness in one area may adversely affect other parts of the body.
 Addressing this tissue is the main way I try to engage other structures to create positive change.

 Fascia has many layers.
 It can be addressed in both a gentle and firm manner.
-Myofascial Release uses sustained, gentle pressure to relax the tissue.
+Manual Therapy and Myofascial Release use sustained, gentle pressure to relax the tissue.
 Connective Tissue Massage uses a firmer touch with a stronger "stretch," that can feel akin to foam roller sensations; it is for people who prefer more intense work.
 There is no use of oil, creams, or lotions with fascial work and manual therapy, though one may use liquid chalk or Dycem® non-stick material to increase skin contact and/or enhance the stretch.

-Positional release is a gentle, non-invasive technique to release trigger points and tight, spastic muscles.
+Positional release is a gentle, non-invasive technique intended to release trigger points and tight, spastic muscles.
 The body or limb is moved into a position of comfort and the area of pain is held with gentle pressure until it unwinds.
 Though Ortho-Bionomy is a different technique, there are some similar principles, which is why I also use it.

 About Andrea, Your Therapist

 I am a graduate of Blue Sky School of Massage in Wisconsin and have passed the MBLEx licensure exam.
 I am a Certified Massage Therapist (CMT) who also holds Wisconsin state licensure.
 I have over 750 hours of initial training, and over 300 hours of continuing education in various modalities, both manual and energy techniques.
 I specialize in working with athletes and people in chronic pain.
 As an endurance athlete, I understand the toll training can take on a person's body.
 I have also had a few surgeries, and can relate to those in chronic pain.
-I believe bodywork is imperative for a person to function properly--physically, mentally, and emotionally; I get regular bodywork myself and hold fast to this conviction.
+I believe bodywork is imperative for a person to function properly--physically, mentally, and/or emotionally; I get regular bodywork myself and hold fast to this conviction.